geaxgx/openvino_blazepose/README.md

   --lm_device LM_DEVICE
-                        Target device for the landmark regression model (default=CPU)
+                        Target device for the landmark regression model (default=CPU) --min_tracking_conf MIN_TRACKING_CONF
+                        Minimum confidence value ([0.0, 1.0]) from the landmark-tracking model for the pose landmarks to be considered tracked successfully, or otherwise person
+                        detection will be invoked automatically on the next input image. (default=0.7)
   -c, --crop            Center crop frames to a square shape before feeding
                         pose detection model
   -u, --upper_body      Use an upper body model